Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * Icon Control revised and more icons added
 * Obsolete slack data source removed
 * Plug-in platform implemented to support specially developed data sources
-* WLAN dialog for Peakboard 2 boxes revised
+* WLAN dialog for Peakboard 2 Boxes revised
 * Error message for obsolete visualizations adapted
-* Added upgrade notification when updating Peakboard 1 boxes
+* Added upgrade notification when updating Peakboard 1 Boxes
-* Fix for an error where the password of the Peakboard 2 box could not be changed correctly
+* Fix for an error where the password of the Peakboard 2 Box could not be changed correctly
 * Fix for Tile and TileView control
 * Fix for multiple access to local resources
 * Fix for an error when selecting a data source for a control